Franko: The Crazy Revenge: Legacy

 World Software followed Franko up with a spiritual sequel titled Doman: Grzechy Ardana, released for the Amiga in 1995.
 A more serious affair (but just as violent if not even moreso), Doman adopted a fantasy theme inspired by Conan The Barbarian and expanded upon the framework of Franko by introducing a two-player co-operation mode and giving players an ability to wield different weapons, as well as introducing enemies with actual ranged attacks.
 The references to Doman in Franko (like the title being written in one stage, as well as one cheat code for additional lives) hints the former was already in development by the time of the latter's release.

 There were a few attempts to develop a direct sequel to Franko.
 Franko 2 was to be initially developed for the Amiga, but Mirage Software's lack of interest in releasing violent video games coupled with the fading viability of the Amiga as a commercial platform caused the project to be cancelled.
 Mirage Software would later gauge their interest in developing a new installment for the IBM PC, but nothing much came out after that.
 Then in 2003 Franko 2: No Mercy was in development for the Game Boy Advance with Mariusz Pawluk reprising as an artist and director, but that project was also canceled, with Pawluk putting the blame on Nintendo's policies regarding violent video games.

 In June 2013, a crowdfunding campaign was announced for Franko 2: Revenge is Back, which started in 2014 and had Mariusz Pawluk once again working on as an artist.
 The funding goal was 34,500 PLN (with the campaign ending with 112% of the goal attained) and the game would've been targeted to PC and mobile platforms.
 Ever since the crowdfunding campaign, the sequel - which used to be known as Franko 2: Emigrant Blood - went through a slow development mostly stemming from the small development staff working on the game in their spare time.
 Eventually in late 2018 development (and rights to the IP) was overtaken by the Gdańsk-based studio Blue Sunset Games, who kept Pawluk's involvement as well as his graphical assets but otherwise restarted the project.
-Skinny & Franko: Fists of Violence had a gameplay demo displayed at a Pyrkon show in 2019 and was slated for release in 2020, with the developers also targeting consoles in addition to PC.
+Skinny & Franko: Fists of Violence had a gameplay demo displayed at a Pyrkon show in 2019 and was slated for release in 2020, finally launching on Steam on April 28, 2023, with the developers also targeting consoles in addition to PC.